|

 The “1100”

 The prototype was built in 1938 and the model continued in production until 1949.
 This was a smaller and lighter model than the “1500”.
-It used a slightly shorter version of the “1500” chassis and either the 9hp or 10hp 1100cc Singer SOHC engine and gearbox.
+It used a slightly shorter version of the “1500” chassis and the engine was based on either the 9hp or 10hp 1100cc Singer SOHC engine and gearbox.
 Bodies were initially built by REALL and later by Automarine.

 Factory brochure HERE.